VicGUTT/isjs/README.md

 ### • **is.lengthy / isLengthy** _([Source](https://github.com/VicGUTT/isjs/blob/main/src/isLengthy.ts) | [Tests](https://github.com/VicGUTT/isjs/blob/main/tests/is/isLengthy.test.ts))_

-Determines whether the given value is a "lengthy".
+Determines whether the given value is "lengthy".

 A value is considered "lengthy" if it has a `length` property that returns a number.